princess

 boston

 THE MAIN SQUARE of Boston had a large, palatial Edwardian-style home at its center, something like the famous painted ladies in San Francisco.
 This was surrounded by a number of large oaks, from which dangled ribbons and wooden swings, probably put there by the mayor and his many unruly children.
 I had boarded the T across the river in Charlestown and saw the city as the train passed over the Charles River.
 Esmeralda was sitting in the train that September morning, along with some other young woman from the Academy.
-Esmeralda Kask, whose Estonian parents had named her after a character in a Victor Hugo novel, was wearing a corduroy jacket.
+Esmeralda Kask, whose Estonian parents had named her after a character in a Venezuelan soap opera, was wearing a corduroy jacket.
 Her potato brown hair was pulled back, so that her eyes could only better reflect the blue from the sky and river and the white from the clouds over the bay.

 She was sitting there listening to the stories of some stylish Japanese man, laughing at every motion of his body or every hint of a joke.
 He was maybe 30 years old, his dark hair was cut almost like John Lennon’s on the cover of A Hard Day’s Night.
 Probably an artist, I thought.
 Or a bioinformatician.
 Esmeralda’s gems of eyes did not stray from the handsome Japanese.
 I walked by her, changing my seat, with the hope she might take notice of my existence.
 There I sat in the middle of the train, the part that turns, where the seats are less comfortable, listening to the hum of their conversation.
 Each mirthful laugh of hers only hurt me more.

 At the center of Boston, by the Edwardian mayor’s residence, we all disembarked.
-I suppose we were near Beacon Hill, or an associated Hill.
+I suppose we were near Beacon Hill, or an associated hill.
 Copp’s Hill?
-Was there a Faneuil Hill nestled in those cobblestone streets somewhere?
+Was there a Faneuil Hill nestled in those bumpy streets somewhere?
 Esmeralda and her friend disappeared into the crowds, I could see her put her headphones on as she sauntered away, hands in her pockets.
 The handsome Japanese walked toward the business district.
 Then I saw him take out his phone and talk to someone, but then grow outraged, shouting, “Five minutes late?
 Nobody told me!”
 This was followed by rapid-fire bursts of obscenities, until he threw himself on the ground and his body exploded in a puff of white smoke and crackling fire.
 People began running after that.

 My running slowed to a half-hearted jog.

-Down a street, I ducked into a building and climbed up a flight of old stairs.
+Down a street, I went into a building, climbed up a flight of old stairs.
 This happened to be the studio of a popular area radio station.
-At once, I was led to a desk where Will Ferrell sat opposite me, asking me about the blast, what I had seen, what I had heard.
-I told him about the train over the Charles River, my encounter with Esmeralda Kask, and her affinity for the handsome Japanese.
-“It seems he had some kind of meltdown because he was late,” I told Will Ferrell.
-“That caused him to spontaneously combust.”
-“Mmm,” Will Ferrell said, listening to me live on the air.
-“Is there anything else you would like to say?”
-“Only that I feel guilty,” I told him.
-“I feel guilty that it gave me some pleasure to watch another man destroy himself in public.
-Because no matter how good Esmeralda’s love is, it shouldn’t be worth the sight of another human being in pain, just because of my own jealousy, my own envy, my own pathetic malice.”
+At once, I was led to a desk where the disc jockey sat opposite me, asking me about the blast, what I had seen, what I had heard.
+I told him about the train over the Charles River, my encounter with Esmeralda Kask, her affinity for the handsome Japanese.
+“It seems he had some kind of meltdown because he was late,” I told the man.
+“And it caused him to spontaneously combust.”
+I stared out the window behind him, I could see the rooftops of Boston and the smoke rising up in its old-timey streets.
+Had I caused all of that?

 the snow queen